sinefunc/skeleton/README.markdown

   Install Ruby 1.9.1 on RVM, if you haven't yet.

     rvm install 1.9.1
-    rvm 1.9.1             # Switch to ruby 1.9.1

-  Make a gemset for APP_NAME.

-    rvm gemset create APP_NAME

-  Create the rvmrc file, then switch to the created gemset.
-From this point forward, doing `cd` to your directory will automatically load Ruby 1.9.1 with the new gemset.
+  Create the rvmrc file.
+From this point forward, doing `cd` to your directory will automatically load Ruby 1.9.1 with the project's gemset, which will be created if it doesn't exist.

-    echo rvm 1.9.1@APP_NAME > .rvmrc
+    echo rvm --create use 1.9.1@APP_NAME > .rvmrc source .rvmrc
-    source .rvmrc

   Install some required gems.